HarshKumarSaw/GitPulse/README.md

 ## 📊 What Happens Daily

-Every day at 2:00 AM UTC, the workflow automatically:
+Every day at 7:30 AM IST (Indian Standard Time), the workflow automatically:

 1. **Wakes up** and checks out your repository
-2. **Creates/updates** log files with current timestamp
+2. **Creates/updates** log files with current timestamp in IST
 3. **Commits** the changes with a descriptive message
 4. **Pushes** to keep your repository active
 5. **Reports** success in the Actions tab